JPMorgan Global Core Real Assets (LON:JARA) Stock Price Down 0.2%

 JPMorgan Global Core Real Assets Limited (LON:JARA) shares fell 0.2% on Friday .
 The company traded as low as GBX 91.70 ($1.20) and last traded at GBX 92.60 ($1.21).
 219,060 shares changed hands during mid-day trading, a decline of 59% from the average session volume of 533,762 shares.
 The stock had previously closed at GBX 92.80 ($1.21).

-The company also recently disclosed a dividend, which will be paid on Friday, August 27th.
-Shareholders of record on Thursday, August 5th will be given a dividend of GBX 1 ($0.01) per share.
+The firm also recently declared a dividend, which will be paid on Friday, August 27th.
+Investors of record on Thursday, August 5th will be paid a GBX 1 ($0.01) dividend.
 This represents a yield of 1.13%.
 The ex-dividend date of this dividend is Thursday, August 5th.
-JPMorgan Global Core Real Assets’s payout ratio is -37.79%.
+JPMorgan Global Core Real Assets’s dividend payout ratio (DPR) is presently -37.79%.

 Receive News & Ratings for JPMorgan Global Core Real Assets Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for JPMorgan Global Core Real Assets and related companies with MarketBeat.com's FREE daily email newsletter.